 In 2008 Christopher- Joel won first place in the Liberace Piano Competition, and he is the reigning champion.
 Formerly a regular in the Las Vegas music scene, he has performed there as the headlining pianist at the M Resort, and as guest artist at many other casino/hotels.
 He has shared the billboard with Natalie Cole, Alan Jackson, ABC, Wang Chung, Marie Osmond, Cutting Crew, among myriad others.

 In 2013, Christopher made his collaborative debut with flutist Jeremy Benson at Carnegie Hall sharing the music of elusive Japanese composer Yuko Uebayashi, and Cesar Franck.
-His expertise of the flute repertoire has brought about many collaborations with some of the world’s virtuoso flutists, in concert, festival, and institution
+His expertise of the flute repertoire has brought about many collaborations with some of the world’s virtuoso flutists, in concert, festival, and institutions.
+In 2021, they won second place in the Music International Grand Prix.

 In scholarly work and research, most interestingly, he acted as a consultant to composer Jake Dickerson in the first in-depth project/dissertation on the music and theoretical processes of Fred Rogers’ (Mr. Rogers’ Neighborhood) over 400 compositions.